fsharp/fsharp.github.io/_posts/2015-04-18-fsharp-core-notes.md

 either target F# 3.0 (and a less portable profile such as 47) *or* target F# 3.1 (and the highly portable profile 259).

-### Applications target higher versions of FSHarp.Core
+### Applications target higher versions of FSharp.Core

 F# applications should generally use the *highest* language version and the most *platform-specific* version of FSharp.Core.